PsychNeuro/ed1/book/chapter-07.md

 The human brain is likely unique in having the ability to function like a Turing machine -- other animals have plenty of automatic parallel processing skills, but they just don't seem to be capable of solving novel, complex tasks by performing a sequence of mental processing steps.
 The reason we can function like a computer is that we have some special capacities lacking in other types of brains, supplying the key ingredients of a Turing machine:

-* _Program:_  we use our *natural language* as a kind of programming language.
+* _Program:_  we use our *natural language* (e.g., English) as a kind of programming language.
 There is abundant evidence that we routinely use verbal self-instruction to remind ourselves of what we're supposed to do next in a complex, novel task [@MiyakeEmersonPadillaEtAl04].
 We literally talk ourselves through the problem, and this capacity for stringing together different such verbal programs is an essential element of flexible, universal computation.
 It is unclear how far we might be able to get at flexible controlled processing without language, but likely not very far.

 * _Active Memory_ (registers, cache memory): special properties of our *frontal cortex* and *basal ganglia* give us the ability to maintain a small amount of information in active, **working memory**, as mentioned in the previous chapter.
 This is what you use when solving a mental arithmetic problem, by constantly juggling the digits around in your working memory.
 Working memory replaces the piece of paper you would otherwise use in keeping track of all the *partial products* and *control state* needed to keep progressing through a complex problem.
 It is also essential for maintaining the program itself, and in this way it much resembles the function of RAM in a computer, which maintains both the program and the *stack* and *heap* forms of active memory needed to carry out the program.